NATO-led peacekeepers guard medieval monastery in Kosovo

 “Two Balkans wars, two world wars, Communism… the church suffered a lot.
 So it is kind of a miracle the church survived in such conditions,” one of them, Father Petar, told journalists including AFP who visited under KFOR escort in late June.

-The monk did not dwell on what threats the site confronts today, emphasizing instead its mix of Gothic, Byzantine and Eastern architecture.
+The monk did not dwell on what threats the site confronts today, emphasising instead its mix of Gothic, Byzantine and Eastern architecture.

 “It is a combination of the most beautiful elements of Christian art, from east and west,” Father Petar said, observing that the church has “never changed” over its 700-year history.